4 Course Competencies

 Guiding Question: How can we use probability to quantify uncertainty and understand patterns in events?

-- Compute and interpret probabilities for discrete and continuous data using theoretical probability distributions
+- Compute and interpret probabilities for discrete and continuous data using the binomial and normal distribution

 4.2.3 Concept 5: Inferential Statistics